ridr-se/ridr-se.github.io/_pages/people.md

 **Edvin Listo Zec, MSc**

 Defended his PhD in computer science at Chalmers University of Technology in 2018.
-Senior researcher and head of deep learning research at RISE Research Institutes of Sweden.
+Researcher and PhD candidate at RISE Research Institutes of Sweden.
+Also afiliated with Royal Institute of Technology.

 [More info (researcher profile)](https://edvinli.github.io)